How can I share CloudHSM clusters with other AWS accounts?

 My organization has multiple AWS accounts.
 How can I share my AWS CloudHSM clusters with these AWS accounts?

-You can use AWS Resource Access Manager to share subnets for the VPC containing your CloudHSM with other AWS accounts.
+You can use AWS Resource Access Manager to share subnets for the Amazon Virtual Private Cloud (Amazon VPC) containing your CloudHSM with other AWS accounts.

-Use AWS RAM to access CloudHSM with another AWS account.
+Use AWS RAM to access CloudHSM with another AWS account in AWS Organizations.
 In the following example, Account 1 contains the CloudHSM cluster, and Account 2 contains the CloudHSM client instance.

-- With your Organizations master account, open the AWS RAM console in the same Region as your CloudHSM, and choose Settings.
+- With your Organizations management account, open the AWS RAM console in the same Region as your CloudHSM, and choose Settings.

 - Select the Enable sharing within your AWS Organization check box.

-- With your Organizations master account, open the AWS Organization Console.
+- With your Organizations management account, open the AWS Organization Console.

-- Choose Settings, and take note of Organization ID.
+- Choose Settings, and note the Organization ID.

 - Open the AWS RAM console with Account 1 in the same Region as your CloudHSM.